We've compiled a collection of online resources and useful websites to help you understand, recognise and avoid scams.

 The ATO's website provides advice on how to recognise and avoid tax scams and fraud.

 A national online system that allows you to securely report instances of cybercrime.
-It also provides advice to help you recognise and avoid common types of cybercrime.

 - Attorney-General's Department

 Resources to help you protect your identity and recover from the effects of identity crime.

 Information on how to protect yourself from spam that may contain links to malicious software or fraudulent content.

 Cybersmart is a national cybersafety and cybersecurity education program designed for children, young people, parents, teachers and librarians.
 It is managed by the Australian Communications and Media Authority.

 - eSafety - Protecting your personal information

 Office of the eSafety Commissioner provides information on how to protect your personal information to prevent it being misused by criminals or inappropriately by marketers.